tauri-apps/vue-cli-plugin-tauri/README.md

 Steps:

-1. Create a Vue CLI project
+1. Create a Vue CLI project (or cd into an existing one)

 ```bash
 vue create my-tauri-app